pengqiannan/Modeling-bacterial-interactions/code/README.md

 - **Memote**: Evaluate the quality of models by the metabolic model testing suite (MEMOTE).

 - **pFBA**: Parsimonious flux balance analysis.
-Simulate the growth of model combinations and find the exchange fluxes.n.
+Simulate the growth of model combinations and find the exchange fluxes.

 - **dFBA**: Dynamic flux balance analysis.
 Simulate interaction states and growth conditions of multiple strains.